-Join acclaimed prize-winning photographer, Nick Garbutt, to watch and photograph wildlife over a long weekend in the height of winter.
-You’ll travel north from Stockholm to a remote and rustic, but nonetheless comfortable, forest lodge which acts as a warm and welcoming base for daytime photography of golden eagles from a hide deep in the winter wonderland.
-Daily sessions with Nick will enable you to pose questions you've always wanted to ask in situ and hone your photography talents.
+You will travel north of Stockholm to a remote and rustic, but nonetheless comfortable, forest lodge, which acts as a warm and welcoming base for daytime photography of golden eagles from a hide deep in the winter wonderland.

 Day 1: Fly to Stockholm Arlanda

-Transfer by train to Bollnäs via Gävle, and by road to the lodge (approximately 3 hours overall).
+On arrival make your way to the railway station (not included) and transfer by train to Bollnäs via Gävle, and then continue by road to the lodge (approximately 3 hours overall).

 Accommodation: Vargas Wilderness Lodge, 3 nights